Internship in Health Service Psychology, Counseling Services

 24,000 students.
 Students come to us with a

-wide range of concerns including: career
+wide range of concerns including: anxiety,

-indecision, relationship problems, alcohol/drug
+depression, relationship problems, stress,

-abuse, and eating disorders.
-Our staff maintains
+alcohol/drug abuse, and eating disorders.

-close working relationships with local mental
+Our staff maintains close working relationships

-health and hospital facilities and we refer
+with local mental health and hospital facilities

-students who require long-term or more
+and we refer students who require long-term

 - Individual psychotherapy